CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 Encryption has finished.
 Encrypted file: C:/users/samesurname/exampledirectory/examplefile.c4gh_

 Currently,Cryot4GH application is not provided with a progress bar.
-If the file/zippedfolder contains a big dataset, the encryption process can last for up to minutes.
+If the file/zipped folder contains a big dataset, the encryption process can last for up to minutes.
+SDD_Screeshot8_9

  **Step4.
-Data decryption**
+Data decryption.**

+ ## Crpt4GH Command Line tool (CLI)